SonarSource/sonarlint-eclipse/README.md

 You need to have a few Eclipse plugins:
 * Eclipse RCP
-* Eclipse Plug-in developement environment
+* Eclipse Plug-in development environment
 * m2e
 * RedDeer to run ITs

 Normally, m2e will automatically suggest to install missing connectors (Tycho configurators, ...)

 1. Run `mvn verify` on the command line to fetch artifacts referenced in the parent pom
-2. In Eclipse, import the project root as Maven project
+2. In Eclipse, import the project root as a Maven project
-3. (Optional) In Eclipse, import the `its/` folder as Maven project
+3. (Optional) In Eclipse, import the `its/` folder as a Maven project
 4. Open `target-platforms/dev.target` with the target platform editor
     - Click **Set as Target Platform** (or **Reload Target Platform**) in the top-right corner